canonical/indico-custom-profile-fields/CONTRIBUTING.md

 pip install tox
 ```

-Install `tox` inside the virtual environment for testing.

 ### Test

 This project uses `tox` for managing test environments.
 There are some pre-configured environments
-that can be used for linting and formatting code when you're preparing contributions to the charm:
+that can be used for linting and formatting code when you're preparing contributions to the plugin:

 * ``tox``: Executes all of the basic checks and tests (``lint``, ``fmt``).
 * ``tox -e fmt``: Runs formatting using ``black`` and ``isort``.